mikalst/mikalst.github.io/about.md

 permalink: /about/
 ---

-  Mikal S.

-If you find errors in my posts, please open an issue at [my Github page](https://github.com/mikalst/mikalst.github.io/issues).
+Feel free to use any and all code posted here with or without my attribution.
+If you find errors in one of my posts, please [open an issue at my Github page](https://github.com/mikalst/mikalst.github.io/issues/new/choose).